San Diego horned lizard

 The San Diego horned lizard or Blainville's horned lizard (Phrynosoma blainvillii) is a species of phrynosomatid lizard native to southern and central California in the United States and northern Baja California in Mexico.
-As of 2016, the coast horned lizard is considered a priority 2 California species of special concern.
+As of 2016, the this species is considered a priority 2 California species of special concern.

 Taxonomy

 Described as a distinct species by John Edward Gray in 1839 (being named after Henri Marie Ducrotay de Blainville), it was later reclassified as a subspecies of the coast horned lizard (P. coronatum) in 1933.
 However, studies by Adam Leaché in 2006 and 2009 found sufficient genetic evidence to again classify P. blainvillii as a distinct species.
 In 2021, Gunther Köhler again reclassified blainvillii as a subspecies of P. coronatum, although the Reptile Database has not followed this.

+Distribution and habitat

+This species ranges from the Central Valley of California south through Southern California to northern Baja California.

+These lizards are usually found near mountains in areas that are sandy, with low vegetation and near ant hills.
+Populations of Blainsville's horned lizard have been identified at elevations ranging from 10 m above sea level (El Segundo Dunes, Los Angeles County) to approximately 2130 m above sea level (Tahquitz Meadow, Riverside County).